 Short Answer

-How long does canned food last?
-Canning offers shelf lives that typically range from one to five years, this can be extended indefinitely if cans are stored properly and the canning process has been carried out correctly.
-However, if canned food is stored incorrectly, or containers are damaged, or errors have occured during processing; shelf life can be drastically reduced.
+How long does canned food last? – Canning offers shelf lives that typically range from one to five years, this can be extended indefinitely if cans are stored properly and the canning process has been carried out correctly.
+However, if canned food is stored incorrectly, or containers are damaged, or errors have occurred during processing; shelf life can be drastically reduced.

 Before going any further let’s clarify exactly what canning is.